flouthoc/StickFace/README.md

 2. Run the executable: `sticky`

 # Contributing
-I'll try to merge every pull request which I receive.
+I'll try to merge every pull request that I receive.

 # Bugs and Errors
 **There are a few bugs in StickFace.
 It is not stable for daily use yet.
 Help me fix them!**